serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/JoinAliasLocator/EnumerateAliases.md

 | expression | The expression. |
 | alias | The alias handler action. |

+## Return Value

+`true` if the expression was processed successfully.

 ## See Also

 * class [JoinAliasLocator](../JoinAliasLocator.md)